gbif/dwc-dp/darwin-core-data-package-guide.md

 4. A DwC-DP table SHOULD have a `format` property, indicating the standard file extension of the data file (e.g. `"csv"`, `"tsv"`).
 It MUST follow the [Data Resource specification][resource.format].

-5. A DwC-DP table SHOULD have a `mediatype` property, indicating the mediatype of the data file (e.g. `"text/csv"`).
+5. A DwC-DP table MUST have a `mediatype` property, indicating the mediatype of the data file (e.g. `"text/csv"`).
 It MUST follow the [Data Resource specification][resource.mediatype] and MUST be the value `"text/csv"`.

 6. A DwC-DP table MUST have a `schema` property, with a **table schema** describing the fields and relationships of the table.
 It MUST follow the [Data Resource specification][resource.schema], but MUST be an object representing the schema (and not a string referencing it).
 See [section 3.4](#34-table-schemas) for details.